redpwn/rctf/README.md

 ## Getting Started

-To get started with rCTF, vist the docs at [rctf.redpwn.net](https://rctf.redpwn.net/)
+To get started with rCTF, visit the docs at [rctf.redpwn.net](https://rctf.redpwn.net/installation/)

 ## Deploying Challenges with rCTF

+rCTF itself does not handle challenge deployments.

-[rCDS manages challenge deployments](https://github.com/redpwn/rcds) and is heavily integrated with rCTF.
+Optionally, you can use [rCDS](https://github.com/redpwn/rcds) to deploy challenges.
+It is heavily integrated with rCTF.

 ## Development